0ptim/JellyChat/backend/Readme.md

     - Calls the Ocean API via DefichainPython
   - Wiki tool
     - Embedds the input
-    - Uses Qdrant to find the best matching document
+    - Uses Supabase (pgvector) to find the best matching document
     - Generates an answer
   - Math tool
 - Comes up with the final answer